unigap/Monero_Network_Analysis/README.md

 Learn more about Monero: [Moneropedia](https://www.getmonero.org/resources/moneropedia/)

-See also the documentation of the application level protocol that allows <b>peer-to-peer</b> communication between Monero nodes: [Levin protocol](https://github.com/monero-project/monero/blob/master/docs/LEVIN_PROTOCOL.md)
+See also the documentation of the application level protocol that allows <b>peer-to-peer</b> communication between Monero nodes: [Levin Protocol](https://github.com/monero-project/monero/blob/master/docs/LEVIN_PROTOCOL.md)

-## This is an educational project using Levin protocol
+## Educational project using Levin Protocol

  Execution of this program initializes <b>monero peer-to-peer network analisys</b>:
  *   Main thread: Initialization of all threads and catch two signals due to exit: ```SIGINT``` and ```SIGTERM```